-Acer palmatum seedlings from a Mikawa yatsubusa parent are grown for bonsai enthusiats who do not want a visible graft.
+Acer palmatum seedlings from a Mikawa yatsubusa parent are grown for bonsai enthusiasts who do not want a visible graft.
 These are seedlings and should never be called a Mikawa yatsubusa which is a cultivar.
-A cultivar is a maple that is propated from a mother tree by either rooted cutting or grafting.
+A cultivar is a maple that is propagated from a mother tree by either rooted cutting or grafting.
 Seedlings are primarily used as root stock during the grafting process.
 Acer palmatum Mikawa yatsubusa is one of the most outstanding dwarf Japanese Maples.
 Seedlings that resemble the parent are desirable.
 For this reason these seedlings are collected.
 Then they are grown for years to ensure they retain the same traits as the parent.
+I do have the name Mikawa in the title of this page so that it is placed next to the cultivar Mikawa yatsubusa in the photo section, otherwise it would be listed in the ‘S’ section for seedling which I thought would make it hard for my customers to find them.

 Acer palmatum seedlings from a Mikawa parent can handle full sun to partial shade and easily adapt to a bonsai container.
 They are relatively easy to grow – even a beginning bonsai enthusiast could not go wrong with this choice.
 However, maples grown in bonsai containers need additional protection from cold temperatures.
 Therefore, bonsai containers should not be be left outside unprotected in zones where winter temps go below freezing.
 The seedlings being offered are between 4 and 6 years old.

-If you love Japanese Maples as much as I do and are a Facebook user – you can learn more about these amazing trees, please join the Facebook Group – Japanese Maples and Conifers.It is free to join and the contributors have a wealth of experience and are available for questions.
+If you love Japanese Maples as much as I do and are a Facebook user – you can learn more about these amazing trees, please join the Facebook Group –Japanese Maples and Conifers.It is free to join and the contributors have a wealth of experience and are available for questions.
+There is a variety of information presented and lots of photos.

-The initial photo shows an Acer palmatum seedling from a Mikawa yatsubusa parent in a 2 gallon container.
+The initial photo shows two Acer palmatum seedlings from a Mikawa yatsubusa parent in 1 gallon containers.
+This photo was taken in early fall.